 Due to the fact the 309m mast (see How High is High ? ) is built on a 376m mountain (the setting is quite spectacular) the overall aerial height/altitude is 685m (2260ft) and unsurprisingly this is one of the highest in Great Britain.
 The latter fact obviously helps its transmission range, but like all transmissions they are subject to the “line of sight” rule, even with a “high gain aerial” !

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.

 Also see basic digital fault finding.

-Digital switchover occurred at Bilsdale on the 12th and 26th Sept 2012.
+Digital switchover occurred at Bilsdale in Sept 2012.